Nano-DNA-Studios/GAWC/README.md

 ### RUNNERWORKDIR
 ---
-The Root Work Directory the GAWC uses, All Workflows that run using the GAWC will Clone their Repositories to this Directory
+The Root Work Directory the GAWC uses, All Workflows that run using the GAWC will Clone their Repositories to this Directory.

 Default Value is the same as where the Executable is held : WorkDir

 # GAWC Variants
-There are a few GAWC Variants currently hosted by the Repository
+There are a few GAWC Variants currently hosted by the Repository.

 ## Base Containers
-The following base containers have basic packages installed and basic setup related to their Base OS Images, these are typically meant to be used to create more complex GAWC's at a later stage
+The following base containers have basic packages installed and basic setup related to their Base OS Images, these are typically meant to be used to create more complex GAWC's at a later stage.

 ### GAWC-Base
 ---
 A Base GAWC Image, has basic Linux Packages installed and the latest version of GitHub Actions Worker for Linux.

 ## Variants
 The following containers all inherit from GAWC-Base, they each have installations and configurations for Languages or Frameworks.
-These are used for Automayted Builds for Projects using those Languages or Frameworks
+These are used for Automayted Builds for Projects using those Languages or Frameworks.

 ### GAWC-Dotnet
 ---
-Has the latest version of Dotnet installed, used for C# or DotNet (.NET) Related Projects
+Has the latest version of Dotnet installed, used for C# or DotNet (.NET) Related Projects.

 ### GAWC-Node
 ---
-Has the latest version of Node JS Installed, used for Node JS and Web Development Projects
+Has the latest version of Node JS Installed, used for Node JS and Web Development Projects.

 ### GAWC-Python
 ---
-Has the latest version of Python3 Installed, used for Python Related Projects
+Has the latest version of Python3 Installed, used for Python Related Projects.

 # Support
 For Additional Support, Contact MrDNAlex through the email : ``Mr.DNAlex.2003@gmail.com``.